Moonlight-Panel/Moonlight/README.md

 ### How can you support the project?

-You can support this project by contributing to the development, discussing features and the plans of the implementation in order to find the best solution and with donating on my ko-fi page [https://ko-fi.com/masuowo](https://ko-fi.com/masuowo)!
+Support the project by contributing to development, joining feature discussions, or donating on my ko-fi page: [https://ko-fi.com/masuowo](https://ko-fi.com/masuowo)!

 ### Built with